graphql-nexus/nexus/docs/getting-started.md

 </blockquote>

-GraphQLiteral allows you to define an override to the `defaultResolver` on a per-type basis.
+GraphQL Nexus allows you to define an override to the `defaultResolver` on a per-type basis.